bbcmicrobit/micropython/docs/tutorials/music.rst

 MicroPython on the BBC micro:bit comes with a powerful music and sound module.
-It's very easy to generate bleeps and bloops from the device *if you attach a speaker*.
-Use crocodile clips to attach pin 0 and GND to the positive and negative inputs on the speaker - it doesn't matter which way round they are connected to the speaker.
+It's very easy to generate bleeps and bloops from the device *if you attach a speaker or passive piezo buzzer*.
+Use crocodile clips to attach pin 0 and GND to the positive and negative inputs on the speaker/buzzer - it doesn't matter which way round they are connected to a speaker, but a piezo buzzer may be polarized (check for a "+" marking the positive terminal).

 .. image:: pin0-gnd.png

 .. note::

-    Do not attempt this with a Piezo buzzer - such buzzers are only able to play a single tone.
+    Do not attempt this with an active Piezo buzzer - such buzzers are only able to play a single tone.

 Let's play some music::